-What are some of the competitive disadvantages of hiring a broker dealer as a placement agent for an EB-5 offering?
+Kurt Reuss (host): What are some of the disadvantages, or even competitive disadvantages, of hiring a broker dealer as a placement agent for an EB5 project offering?

 There's also a competitive benefit to the issuer when a broker dealer is involved.
 A broker dealer is in the business of putting together the disclosure documents and pulling together a lot of other materials, of running the time-line.

-Michael Homeier: Certainly, there's also additional cost to including a broker dealer.
-As everyone could guess, there's going to be a fee to be paid.
-I think Jackie has touched upon what we think of as the primary disadvantage.
-But there is an additional disadvantage, and it has to do with ambiguity with regard to the due diligence process.
+Michael Homeier: Certainly, there's an additional cost to including a broker dealer, as everyone can guess, there's going to be a fee.
+Jackie touched upon what we think of as the primary disadvantage, but there is an additional disadvantage which has to do with ambiguity regarding the due diligence process.

-Brokers who conduct internal due diligence reviews under the FINRA requirement do so to assure themselves that the particular security can be appropriately offered to a particular class of prospective investors, in this case EB-5 investors.
-The broker’s due diligence review is far less stringent than an independent, third party due diligence review.
+Requirements of USA investor visa brokers who conduct due diligence reviews under the FINRA requirement do so to assure themselves that the security can be appropriately offered to a class of prospective investors, in this case EB-5 investors.
+The broker’s due diligence review can be far less stringent than an independent, third party due diligence review.

-Kurt, forgive me for plugging your company EB5 Diligence, but EB5 Diligence does these independent, third party reviews of offerings, and it's a very thorough review.
+Kurt, forgive me for plugging your company EB5 Diligence, but EB5 Diligence conducts independent, third party reviews of offerings and it's a very thorough review.
 We have worked with that company, your company, on a number of transactions.
 Those reports are heavily relied upon by investors -- although there is an issue around who pays a company like EB5 Diligence for that due diligence report linked with EB 5 Visa projects.

-EB5 Diligence is a third party, and it is going to give its straight opinion in detail about all sorts of aspects of the offering and the investment opportunity.
-That can be and often is far greater in detail than the due diligence review that a broker does internally in satisfying itself that the particular offering is one that the broker can participate in and meet its FINRA obligations.
+EB5 Diligence is a third party that gives its straight opinion in detail about all sorts of aspects of the offering and the investment opportunity.
+That can be and often is far greater in detail than the due diligence review that a broker does internally in satisfying itself that the particular offering is one that the broker can participate in and that meet its FINRA obligations.

-It's not particularly helpful for an issuer to offer to provide the broker's internal due diligence report as if it were an independent third party due diligence report (which it is not).
-Remember, the broker is an agent of the issuer, and, if you will, is “the issuer's guy.”
-The broker's the issuer’s salesman, and the broker’s due diligence review is, again, not as thorough in many cases as an independent due diligence review that would be prepared not for internal use, but instead to be given to investors.
+It's not particularly helpful for an issuer to offer potential investors the broker's internal due diligence report as if it were an independent third party due diligence report (which it is not).
+Remember, the broker is an agent of the issuer - the issuer’s salesman, and the broker’s due diligence review is not as thorough in many cases as an independent due diligence review that would be prepared not for internal use, but instead to be given to investors.

-Robert Cornish: I'd like to chime in on that whole suitability issue.
-FINRA Rule 2111 is the operative rule.
-Broker-dealers have to make what's called a “reasonable basis” suitability determination, and that means that the FINRA member has to have a reasonable basis to believe that the product is suitable for at least somebody.
-That does not, however, necessarily entail “everybody.”
+Robert Cornish: FINRA Rule 2111 is the operative rule.
+Broker-dealers have to make what's called a “reasonable basis” suitability determination which means that the FINRA member has to have a reasonable basis to believe that the product is suitable for at least somebody.
+That does not however necessarily entail “everybody.”

-FINRA Rule 2111 is not to be confused with customer specific suitability obligations, which are what an individual placement agent has to deal with in term of making a recommendation to an investor saying “this is something you should do.”
+FINRA Rule 2111 is not to be confused with customer specific suitability obligations, which are what an individual placement agent has to deal with in terms of making a recommendation to an investor.
 I think all of us here recognize the tension that occurs between an individual placement agent out in the field somehow relying on a broker dealer's own due diligence.
 It's questionable whether that agent can really rely on the broker-dealer’s evaluation when they're talking to a specific investor.
 That individual has to make their own determination and evaluation of the offering related to the investor's EB5 capital.
 In fact, your PPM and subscription documents should specifically refer to the investors’ own independent evaluation of the offering.

 In terms of what is an advantage or disadvantage, you want to recognize that the placement agent (broker-dealer) certainly has a burden that places them in the cross hairs of regulation with the investors, primarily due to FINRA Rule 2111.

-Michael Homeier: I'll just put it this way.
+Michael: I'll just put it this way.
 If you're not being regulated, the regulators will show up to make sure that you are.
-The question really comes down to whether you want to put forth the effort now to comply with the law and comply with the regulations.
-So when you're out there in the field presenting to individuals, you are complying with U.S. law.
+The question really comes down to whether you want to put forth the effort now to comply with the law and comply with the EB5 investment regulations.
+So when you're out there in the field presenting to individuals, be sure you are complying with U.S. laws.

-Frankly, if you're an issuer or a regional center, using a broker dealer is probably the best thing you could do in terms of shifting a lot of those supervisory obligations.
-You still have obligations, don't get me wrong, but the broker-dealer will get you to a place where you're managing your project rather than managing your sales effort.
+Frankly, if you're an issuer or an EB5 regional center, using a broker dealer is probably the best thing you could do in terms of shifting many supervisory obligations.
+You still have obligations, but the broker-dealer will get you to a place where you're managing your project rather than managing your sales efforts.